Tishka17/clepsydra/README.md

 * No pickle!
 Tasks are stored in readable format, so can be used outside of framework
 * Task creator doesn't need to know how tasks are implemented or executed
 * Persistence may be implemented
+* All workers must follow same async style: be either sync or async functions

 Currently project is in the design stage and any APIs are to be changed

 ### How to use:

-Create scheduler (this step will be customizable)
+Create scheduler (this step will be customizable).
+If your task functions as synchronous, pass param `sync_executor=True`

 ```python
 from clepsydra import create_scheduler